reactjs/react.dev/src/content/reference/react/useReducer.md

     // ...
 ```

-Without `...state` above, the returned next state would only contain the `age` field and nothing else.
+Without `...state` above, the returned next State would only contain the `age` field and nothing else.

 ---

-### My entire reducer state becomes undefined after dispatching {/*my-entire-reducer-state-becomes-undefined-after-dispatching*/}
+### My entire reducer State becomes undefined after dispatching {/*my-entire-reducer-state-becomes-undefined-after-dispatching*/}

-If your state unexpectedly becomes `undefined`, you're likely forgetting to `return` state in one of the cases, or your action type doesn't match any of the `case` statements.
+If your State unexpectedly becomes `undefined`, you're likely forgetting to `return` State in one of the cases, or your action type doesn't match any of the `case` statements.
 To find why, throw an error outside the `switch`:

 ```js {10}
 function reducer(state, action) {